robsloetjes/wordclock/docs/hardware.rst

 **Steps for creating the woodwork:**

 1. Paint or varnish the front plate and border slats in a color or varnish of your choice.
 2. Cover the backside of the front plate with paper.
 You can fixate it with regular tape.
-Picture !!!
+See picture 1.
 3. Put together the matrix of slats for the interior and glue it to the back of the front plate.
-Picture !!!
+See picture 2.
 4. Put together the pieces for the minute-leds.
 Glue them to the back of the front plate.
-Picture !!!
+See picture 2.
 5. Solder all electrical components and mount them in the woodwork, see chapter electrical setup.
 The template for the buttons can be used to hold them in place and glue them to the front plate when alle electrical components are ready to mount.
-6. Glue the 4 blocks to the front plate for screwing the back plate to the frame
+6. Glue the 4 blocks to the front plate for screwing the back plate to the frame.
+See picture 3.
 7. Place the back plate.
 Make sure you have a cutout for the DC socket, 4 screwholes for screwing the back plate to the glued blocks and 1 hole for hanging the clock to a wall.
-Picture !!!
+See picture 4

 Electrical setup
 ---------